The Mortal Instruments: City of Bones: Music

 Two soundtracks were released for the film: The Mortal Instruments: City of Bones (Original Motion Picture Soundtrack) was released by Republic Records in stores and digital retailers on August 20, 2013.
 Upon its first week, the album debuted at #32 on the US Billboard 200.
 The same day, Atli Örvarsson's score was released into a separate album, for physical purchase and digital download.

 The soundtrack is headlined by Demi Lovato, Zedd, Colbie Caillat, AFI remixed by LA Riots, and Jessie J among others.
 It is a collaboration between trance DJs Myon & Shane 54 with Seven Lions, as well as a song by Bryan Ellis, produced by Brian West.
 Some songs, including Lovato's "Heart by Heart" and Caillat's "When the Darkness Comes", were recorded specifically for City of Bones.
 Zedd "scored for a key scene in the film".
 Caillat's "When the Darkness Comes" were released as the first promotional single on July 9, 2013.
-"Almost Is Never Enough", performed by Ariana Grande and Nathan Sykes was released as the second single from the album on August 19, 2013 and debuted on the Billboard Hot 100 at number 84.
+"Almost Is Never Enough", performed by Ariana Grande and Nathan Sykes was released as the second single from the album on August 19, 2013, and debuted on the Billboard Hot 100 at number 84.

-Beth Crowley had also written a song inspired by the movie called "Warrior".
+Beth Crowley had also written a song inspired by the book called "Warrior".
 "All I Need" by Radiohead was the song used in the trailer for the film.